lucas-felinto/github-followers-management/README.md

 ## :information_source: About

-GitHub Followers Management it's an API to manage your GitHub followers and discover more about they.
-You can find out, for example, users who's follow you, but you don't follow they back, and find out users you follow, but don't follow you back.
-The API uses the GitHub Developers API, it's just provide your GitHub user in the endpoint and discover what you want, you don't need even login at GitHub.
+GitHub Followers Management it's an API to manage your GitHub followers and discover more about them.
+You can find out, for example, users who are following you, but you don't follow them back and find out users you follow, but don't follow you back.
+The API uses the GitHub Developers API, it just provides your GitHub user in the endpoint and discovers what you want, you don't need even to login at GitHub

 ## :interrobang: Reason